Kickflip/kickflip-android-sdk/README.md

 ## Using the library

-The Kickflip SDK will be available from the Maven Central Repository, and will be incorporated as a dependency in your project's `build.gradle`:
+The Kickflip SDK is available from the [Maven Central Repository](http://search.maven.org/), and can be easily added to your project's `build.gradle`:

-    # Coming Soon!
-Not yet published
     dependencies {
-	   compile 'io.kickflip:sdk:0.1'
+	   compile 'io.kickflip:sdk:0.9'
 	}